microsoft/NeuralSpeech/README.md

   + [PriorGrad, ICLR 2022](https://arxiv.org/pdf/2106.06406.pdf)

-For more research work in NeuralSpeech project, you can refer to this page: https://speechresearch.github.io/.
+For more research in NeuralSpeech project, you can refer to this page: https://speechresearch.github.io/.
 We will release more research work in the future.

+For our research on AI music, you can refer to our Muzic project: https://github.com/microsoft/muzic.

 ## Reference